-A glider prior to descent.
-The research ship Ludwig Prandtl in the background. -image: HZG-
+An underwater glider prior to descent.
+In the background the research ship Ludwig Prandtl. -image: HZG-

-Of particular interest are also small-scale processes that are still poorly understood, but are of importance for our understanding of ocean dynamics.
-These are in particular submesoscale dynamics, the role of turbulence for local energy cascades, instabilities and mixing, the impact of windfarms construction, currents and waves, atmospheric and oceanic boundary layer processes.
-The „Expedition Clockwork Ocean“ was in this respect a milestone for observations of submesoscale processes with unprecedented simultaneous resolution of a few meters and minutes.
+Our fields of research are e.g. submesoscale dynamics, the role of turbulence for local energy cascades, instabilities and mixing, the impact of windfarms construction, currents and waves, and atmospheric and oceanic boundary layer processes.

-The scientific work of KO is closely linked with stakeholder interactions and science communication, such as various products, workshops, apps, a mobile planetarium, the fulldome movie „Clockwork Ocean“, and VR applications.
+The scientific work of the divison is closely linked with stakeholder interactions and science communication.

-The division „Operational Systems“ closely collaborates with the other two divisions of the Institute of Coastal Research as well as the Climate Service Center Germany (GERICS), and the Alfred-Wegener Institute (AWI) in Topic 2 and Topic 4 of the joint Helmholtz program PACES (Polar Regions and Coasts in a changing Earth System).
+The scientists of our division closely collaborate with the other two divisions of the Institute of Coastal Research as well as the Climate Service Center Germany (GERICS), and the Alfred-Wegener Institute (AWI) in the new period IV of the Program-orientated funding (POF IV) in the joint Helmholtz program.

 The Helmholtz observing infrastructure MOSES will help to understand the role of severe flood events for the coastal system - as part of an event chain reaching from atmosphere to vegetation and soil to the estuaries.